↓ Skip to main content

 Michal Kosinski, David Stillwell, Thore Graepel

-The data shown below were collected from the profiles of 1,562 tweeters who shared this research output.
+The data shown below were collected from the profiles of 1,539 X users who shared this research output.
 Click here to find out more about how the information was compiled.

 Mendeley readers